 During July 2019, the Company entered into a revolving credit facility (as amended, the 2019 Revolver) with a syndicate of two banks.
 Under the 2019 Revolver, the Company has the capacity to borrow up to \$80,000 on a revolving facility.
 Availability of borrowings on the 2019 Revolver is calculated as a multiple of the Company's eligible monthly recurring revenues (as defined in the 2019 Revolver).
-As of February 29, 2024, the Company had outstanding letters of credit to serve as office landlord security deposits in the amount of \$1,208, which are secured through the revolving credit facility and reduce our borrowing capacity.
-The capacity of the revolving credit facility was \$72,613 as of February 29, 2024.
-No amounts were outstanding as of February 29, 2024.
+As of February 28, 2023, the Company had outstanding letters of credit to serve as office landlord security deposits in the amount of \$1,208.
+These letters of credit are secured through the revolving credit facility, thus reducing the maximum capacity of the revolving credit facility to \$78,792 as of February 28, 2023.
+No amounts were outstanding as of February 28, 2023.